MarcoIeni/rust-api-workshop/README.md

     S-->Swapi;
 ```

 - HTTP Client: the software you can use to interact with your API.
-It can be anything: curl, [Insomnia](https://github.com/Kong/insomnia), and so on.
+It can be anything: `curl`, [Insomnia](https://github.com/Kong/insomnia), and so on.
 - HTTP Server:  the component you will implement.
 - [Swapi](https://swapi.dev/): the service you are going to use to retrieve
-  info about the Star Wars characters.
+  info about Star Wars characters.

 ## Sequence diagram